ira-hermosa/QuizedUp2/README.md

 - delete question by id
 - delete all questions

-I'm hoping to evolve the app over time.
-Once fully developed, I'm hoping the app can aid teachers in under-resourced countries to deliver online exams.
+The app will evolve over time.
+Once fully developed, it will be donated to teachers in under-resourced countries so that they can deliver online exams.

 # Future improvements - Short term
 The work for the following features have commenced and is included in the code base.
 These features will be fully functional in the next sprint: